sleepy-cat-1/sleepy-cat-landing/README.md

-THE WEBSITE LINK WILL AUTO GO TO THE GITLAB VERSION WELCOME TO THE GITHUB VERSION OF SLEEPY CAT  (BARELY UPDATED) GO AND CHECK OUT THE GITLAB VERSION MORE UPDATES ON GITLAB https://gitlab.com/sleepy-cat-1/weblanding
+WELCOME TO THE GITHUB VERSION OF SLEEPY CAT!
+MERRY XMAS!<br>
+made for people in schools to have fun and do other stuff<br>
+all licenses and ect is in the license and contributing folder<br>
+THIS VERSION OF SLEEPY CAT WILL BE UPDATED EVERY 1-2 WEEKS GO USE THE GITLAB ONE HERE https://gitlab.com/sleepy-cat-1/weblanding<br>
+list of all recent major updates<br>
+XMAS UPDATE OUT NOW! (nov 29)<br>
+MAIN XMAS UPDATE (nov30)<br>
+XMAS UPDATE PART 2 (DEC 6)<br>